jaydorsey/elixir_scraper/README.md

 Scraper.start

 # Do your stuff in iex here
-# Use reload() to live recompile changes to your module
+# Use recompile() to live recompile changes to your module

 Scraper.stop # close browser
 ```